RadhiFadlillah/boom/README.md

 ## When to use it

 To be honest, if you want to use static site generator Hugo is the way to go.
-It's fast, actively maintained and has huge community.
+It's fast, actively maintained and has a huge community.
 In other hand I created Boom only for my self.
 With that said, you might want to use Boom if :

 - you are simply curious about it;
 - you want to learn how static site generators work (IMHO my code is quite simple and clean, so it should be easy enough to dissect);